Is your spending killing your happiness? How your personal core values are a key part of your financial plan.

 That leaves you with little time to spend with your spouse.
 When you are home, you may be exhausted from your work to truly appreciate your partner or your big house.
 This job that you think is great is actually in direct conflict with your core values.

-Now I am definitely not saying that you should quit your job.
+Now, I am definitely not saying that you should quit your job.
 What I am saying is that you need to be aware of the tradeoffs that you are making and how they are impacting you on a really deep level.
 Maybe you need to relook at your working dinners and limit them to only two a week.
 Or perhaps you nix the weekend seminars that are out of town which would require travel.
-Or maybe you keep the above items in and take a Wednesday off instead.
+Or maybe you keep the above items in and take a Wednesday off instead to be with your spouse.

 You just don’t want to go through life and say to yourself “But I have a great house”.
 You don’t want to stand in that house and look at all your “things” and wonder where your life went!